 Using credit scores to determine insurance rates is unfair and discriminatory.
-The practice disproportionately affects middle and lower-income families, leaving them with car and home insurance rates that are nearly double those for people with good credit.
+The practice disproportionately affects middle and lower-income families, leaving them with car and home insurance rates that are nearly double that of people with good credit.

-The practice is widespread—95% of auto insurers and 85% of homeowner’s insurers use credit history in their underwriting decisions.
+The practice is widespread—95 percent of auto insurers and 85 percent of homeowner’s insurers use credit history in their underwriting decisions.
 Only a fraction of consumers realize that they are judged this way.

 Insurance companies are not upfront about the practice.
 Many use terms like ‘insurance score‘ or ‘financial responsibility score’ to disguise how credit scores affect insurance premiums.

 It shouldn’t be the standard that having less makes customers irresponsible or negligent.

 Why would your credit history have any bearing on what you pay to insure your car or property?

 Insurance companies insist that credit scores accurately predict how likely you are to file a claim.
 Consumers who are negligent in one part of their lives, the thinking goes, could also be negligent insurance policyholders.

 “Insurers are always looking to drill down on risk factors,” says Michael Barry, head of public affairs with the Insurance Information Institute, an industry trade group.

 “In the same way that we know that young men aged 18 to 25 who are single are the most likely to get into an accident, credit rating is another risk factor.”